Knowledge Base

 Type A – Straight:

 The Left (Key Up) side is connected to the Right (Key Down) side.
-Fiber #1 attached to position 1 on both sides.
+Fiber #1 is attached to position 1 on both sides.
 Same applies for Fibers #2, #3, …, #12:

 Type B – Reversed:

 The Left (Key Up) side is connected to the Right (Key Up) side.
-Fiber #1 attached to position 1 on the left and position 12 on the right.
+Fiber #1 is attached to position 1 on the left and position 12 on the right.
 This can be written as Fiber #1 1-12.
-Same applies for Fibers #2 2-11, #3 3-10, …, #12 12-1.
+The same applies for Fibers #2 2-11, #3 3-10, …, #12 12-1.

 Type C – Cross Pair:

 The Left (Key Up) side is connected to the Right (Key Down) side.
-Fiber #1 attached to position 1 on the left and position 2 on the right.
-Fiber #2 attached to position 2 on the left and position 1 on the right.
+Fiber #1 is attached to position 1 on the left and position 2 on the right.
+Fiber #2 is attached to position 2 on the left and position 1 on the right.
 This can be written as Fiber #1 1-2, Fiber #2 2-1.
-Same applies for Fibers #3 3-4, #4 4-3, …, #12 12-11.
+The same applies for Fibers #3 3-4, #4 4-3, …, #12 12-11.

-Nevertheless, Type B (Reversed) is the go to option for 100G SR4, 200G SR8 and 400G SR8 connections.
+Nevertheless, Type B (Reversed) is the go-to option for 100G SR4, 200G SR8, and 400G SR8 connections.
 Reversed Fiber-Polarity connection ensures that Transmission (Tx) channels are aligned with Receiver (Rx) channels.

 MPO Jacket Color